jjonescz/DotNetInternals/README.md

 C# and Razor compiler playground in the browser via Blazor WebAssembly.

-- Razor to generated C# code.
+- Razor to generated C# code / IR / Syntax Tree.
+- More in the future?
 - Offline support (PWA).

 ## Related work